This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Effective Microorganisms (EM)

-Bokashi creates a symbiotic effect by combining lactic acid bacteria, yeast, and phototropic bacteria.
+Bokashi creates a symbiotic effect by combining lactic acid, yeast, and phototropic bacteria.
 These microorganisms have a catalytic impact on present organisms in the soil, limiting the development of harmful bacteria and supporting the development of beneficial soil biota.

 Bokashi Composting

 Bokashi is an intensive method of composting.
-Effective microorganisms (EM) act as supporters of beneficial microbes that exist natively in the soil.
-The result is soil becomes richer, and plants grow healthier and more resistant to diseases and harmful insects.
+Effective microorganisms (EM) support beneficial microbes natively in the soil.
+The result is soil becomes more affluent, and plants grow healthier and more resistant to diseases and harmful insects.

-Since the widespread introduction of effective microorganisms (EM), Bokashi is generally made using molasses, water, EM, and wheat bran (rice hulls, or even sawdust).
-It can use aerobic or anaerobic inoculation to produce the compost.
+Since the widespread introduction of effective microorganisms (EM), Bokashi is generally made using molasses, water, EM, and wheat bran (rice hulls or sawdust).
+It can use aerobic or anaerobic injection to produce the compost.
 Once a starter culture is made, it can extend the culture indefinitely, like yogurt culture.

 Where Does Bokashi Come From?